Lanoris/SFApi/README.md

 # SFApi
-A large index of different moves and properties in street fighter 6
+AN API that can be used to index and retieve moves in a fighting game